About Deaconess Center

 Deaconess Foundation envisions a community that values the health and well-being of all children and gives priority attention to the most vulnerable.
 This community can only thrive if the allocation of power and distribution of resources, benefits, opportunities and burdens are not predictable by, nor predicated on race.
 Therefore, Deaconess pursues child well-being through public policy and racial equity.

 The 21,000 square foot facility house offices for Deaconess Foundation and long-term missional partners, Vision for Children at Risk and Unleashing Potential.
-Diverse, flexible meeting rooms, classrooms and community spaces will host up to 150 people in the largest setting.
+Diverse, flexible meeting rooms, classrooms and community spaces can host up to 150 people in the largest setting.
 Space may also be leased for events aligned with the Foundation’s values.